 - CNAME at NS1

-Lagoon has the concept of development and production environments.
+Lagoon understands the concept of development and production environments.
 Development environments automatically send

 X-Robots-Tag: noindex, nofollow

-During Project setup the production environment should already be defined.
-If that's ommited your environment will run in development mode.
-You can check if the environment is set as production environment in the lagoon user interface.
-If the production environment is ot set let your lagoon administrator know they will configure the system accordingly.
+During project setup, the production environment should already be defined.
+If that's omitted, your environment will run in development mode.
+You can check if the environment is set as production environment in the Lagoon user interface.
+If the production environment is not set, let your Lagoon administrator know, and they will configure the system accordingly.